-Black or Dark Grey
+Black or Dark Grey (Charcoal) Garage Doors

 Black has always been a popular color choice for garage doors.
 In newer housing developments, you will see deep black-blue or dark grey as the “trendier” shades to traditional “jet black.”
 However when choosing your color you need to take into consideration the other features of your home like the style and your brick color for example.
 For a contemporary look, paint your window panes the same colour.
 Black window trim is all the rage right now!
 Black is elegant and hides dirt easier than a lighter color door.
 The downside of black is that it can look stark if not done properly.

 If you prefer warmer tones but like the idea of a dark colour for your garage doors, deep walnut brown is a good choice for you.
 Walnut Brown, if done properly, can look like an expensive wood door with out the expensive price tag.
 BUT dark walnut brown done incorrectly can make a house look dated.
 If you want a dark brown color for your garage door,consider choosing a real wood door.
 Yes its more money but it won’t date your house, and it will add value to your home.

-NO!
 The front door should be your focal point.
 Your front door should make a fun & bold statement.
 Read 6 Most Popular Colors to Paint Your Front Door

 If the garage door was a double garage door however, the bold pop of red for a double garage door would potentially be overkill.
 Or if any of the other colors were a shade off, this home would not come across as amazing as it does.

-What Color should you choose with a multiple color brick or stone?
+What color should you choose with a multiple color brick or stone?

 If your home is a multiple brick color, find a NEUTRAL color using one of the bricks or stone from the house.
 This will guarantee that the garage door will “blend” with the rest of the house.
 Without seeing the rest of the house, its difficult to tell, but the gray or cream in the brick may be an alternative color as well.

-Normally I wouldn’t pick “mustard” color for a garage door, but this color works well for this particular brick color.
+Normally I wouldn’t pick a “mustard” color for a garage door, but this color works well for this particular brick color.
 This mustard is also a subdued shade, so it doesn’t shout out ‘I’m mustard.”
 It compliments the brick beautifully in an elegant way.

 Don’t paint your garage door an off color.
+It’s NOT cute!

 Perhaps the color is out of date or the paint is chipping off over the years and it needs an update and refresh.

 Whatever the reason, you want a color expert’s opinion to give you guidance.
 I can help you with that in this Garage Door Paint Color Package.
 Click here to check out my online garage door color package